-I also thank my friends in NEU: Beraat, Murtaza, Önder, Birol and many others.
-Being with them make my education in NEU full of fun.
+I also want to thank all my fiends in NEU and all lecturers, Prof., Dr assistants.
+Being with them make my 5 years in NEU full of fun. for their valuable advice and motivation to my education.

-Finally, I want to thank my parents.
+Finally I want to thank my family, especially my parents, older brothers and sisters.
 Without their endless support and love for me, I would never achieve my current position.
-I wish my mother and father in the heaven be proud of me.
+I wish my mother lives happily always, and my father in the heaven be proud for me.